LieAlbertTriAdrian/airbyte/airbyte-integrations/connectors/source-albert-service/README.md

 # Albert Service Source

+## For showing the connector in the UI
+`VERSION=dev docker-compose up` without `dev`, it won't sshow up automatically

 This is the repository for the Albert Service source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/albert-service).